RazvanBerbece/shared-workflows/utils/gh_actions_dep_updater/README.md

 Package provides a sample `.github` folder with a sample workflow which can be used to test the script.

+### Notes
-Note: This tool is relying on string operations to discover mismatches between the current version and the versions on GitHub.
+This tool is relying on string operations to discover mismatches between the current version and the versions on GitHub.

 Also, it seems that some GitHub Actions on the marketplace are referenced in workflows with a singular number for the version `action@v1`, whereas their release versions in GitHub might look different (e.g. GH Release `v2.4.5` vs Dependency Reference `@v2`)